Hundreds of projects benefit from area boards

 "We are delighted that we have been able to support so many applications from people who are passionate about helping their communities and organisations and it's very rewarding to be able to help them on their way."

-For further details about funding through the area boards you should contact your local Community Engagement Manager.
+For further details about funding through the area boards you should contact your local Area boards.

 2018/19 Area Boards facts in full: